 Discuss your situation with us: (800) 863-5312.
 The conversation is free.

-Wins Against Major Trucking Carriers
+We Have Won Against Major Trucking Carriers

-Jack Zinda holds lifetime membership in the Multi-Million Dollar Advocates Forum.
+Jack Zinda holds a lifetime membership in the Multi-Million Dollar Advocates Forum.
 He earned it by winning seven-figure and eight-figure awards for catastrophically injured clients.
 Only the top 1% of American lawyers qualify.

 We also hold positions in The Trucking Trial Lawyers Association’s Top 10 and the National Trial Lawyers Top 40 Under 40.